 .csv file that’s available at a static URL, the next step is to create a widget to visualize the data within it.

-- Choose CSV from the list of integrations (in alphabetical order).
+Choose CSV from the list of data sources.
 You can also type 'csv' in the Search sources box.

 .csvfile in the CSV URL field labelled.

 Click anywhere on the page away from this field, and your widget will then attempt to pull data from the URL you provided.